Hosseinem/seqan3/doc/tutorial/introduction/index.md

 \note
 We encourage you to avoid declaring `using namespace seqan3;`.
 This has the additional benefit of easily distinguishing between library features and standard C++.
-The only exceptions are string literals, where we often use `using namespace seqan3::literals` for convenience.
+The only exception are string literals, where we often use `using namespace seqan3::literals` for convenience.

 \note